GoogleCloudPlatform/generative-ai/language/sample-apps/summarization-gcs-cloudfunction/README.md

 - Invokes the PaLM Text Bison model with a Prompt to summarize the contents.
 - Writes the summarized data into another Google Cloud Storage (GCS) bucket.

+> NOTE: **Before you move forward, ensure that you have followed the instructions in [SETUP.md](../SETUP.md).**
+Additionally, ensure that you have cloned this repository and are currently in the ```summarization-gcs-cloudfunction``` folder for the rest of the commands.

 ## Environment variables required

 Your Cloud Function requires access to two environment variables: